Work From Home Cybersecurity: 10 Steps to Avoid Risks

-- Phishing: When attackers obtain login credentials through the guise of what seem like trustworthy entities.
-These entities, often fake websites, are of course not what they seem.
+- Phishing: This occurs when attackers obtain login credentials through the guise of what seem like trustworthy entities.
+These entities are often fake websites.

-- Social engineering: A psychological element by tricking people into releasing information to others with malicious intent.
+- Social engineering: In the context of cybersecurity, social engineering is a psychological ploy that works by tricking people into releasing information to others with malicious intent.

-- Malware: A software that is specifically designed to compromise your computer, server, or network.
+- Malware: A play on ‘malicious software’, this is software specifically designed to compromise your computer, server, or network.

 7. Use Multi-Factor Authentication

 Time-based one-time passwords (TOTP) can be useful for mitigating such risks.
-These passwords can only work one and they are active for only a short period of time.
+These passwords only work once and they are active for only a short period of time.

 Another method is biological authentication.
 This is when the app uses physical data, such as fingerprint or facial recognition.